 Best Martial Arts for Self-Defense

-In essence, you should use martial arts for defending against harm instead of bringing harm.
+In essence, you should use martial arts for defending against harm instead of bringing harm – which you can learn more about in self defense classes at Hassett’s Jiu Jitsu.
 While most forms can be adapted to a mostly defensive style, none are as suited to the approach as the following:

 1. Brazilian Jiu-Jitsu (BJJ)

-As a martial art form where size doesn’t matter, BJJ is ideal for self-defense.
+As a martial arts for self-defense form where size doesn’t matter, BJJ is ideal for self defense classes.
 One of its founding fathers was a frail individual who contributed to the technique’s suitability to smaller and weaker fighters.
 Thus, he incorporated evasive movements, grapples, and submissions into the sport instead of making it about pure attacking power and strength.

 Traditional Gis may make BJJ look like a gym-exclusive sport, but don’t let the formality fool you.
 This combat sport can have your back in a street bout any day.
 It’s focus on ground-based fighting equips you with the necessary skills to take fights to the ground where you can take charge.